TudorBoboc/hello-world/README.md

-# hello-world
+# Tudor's GitHub trial, second branch
-hello-world repository for GitHub trial
+This is the second branch, which was made.